TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/usb/usb_ncm_example.md

 - Connect the J10 on AM261x-LP to the USB host.

   \imageStyle{am261x_lp_j10.png,width:30%}
-  \image html am261x_lp_j10.png USB Type-C Device Connector
+  \image html am261x_lp_j10.png USB Micro B Device Connector

 ### AM261X-SOM
 - To test the application, one can use a Windows/Linux PC as a USB host
-- Connect the J& on AM261x SOM to the USB host
+- Connect the J7 on AM261x SOM to the USB host

+  \imageStyle{am261x_som_j7.png,width:30%}
+  \image html am261x_som_j7.png USB Micro B Device Connector

 \endcond